The protagonist is the main character or hero of the story.

-In other words, in order to give all the readers or audience members the chance of identifying with the protagonist, the protagonist needs to be the character with the broadest possible scope for projection.
+In other words, in order to give all the readers or audience members the chance to identify with the protagonist, the protagonist needs to be the character with the broadest possible scope for projection.

 This technique is particularly visible in stories popular with younger audiences.
 Think of Harry Potter, Luke Skywalker, Frodo Baggins.
 They are the ones at the centre of their respective works.
 But be honest, aren’t Snape, Han Solo, or Gollum more interesting as characters?

 In Harry Potter, Star Wars, or The Lord Of The Rings, the hero is a screen, a relatively blank space onto which the reader or audience can project their own personality.

 In stories for older people the same holds true, even if it isn’t as obvious.
 Just as an example, the range of characters in Orange Is The New Black is diverse and engaging.
 But the lead character, Piper Chapman, is the one whose lifestyle most resembles the demographic the show is aiming at, or at least is the most recognisable and familiar for a greater part of the target audience.